JohnnyButtersfingers/DodgeHODL-HamBALLERS/README.md

 2. Export the store using `pnpm store export <dest>` and copy it into `scripts/pnpm-store/`.
 3. From the repo root run `scripts/setup-offline.sh` to install packages from that store.
 4. After the script completes, run `pnpm install:all` again so each workspace links the cached packages.
+5. To run tests offline, execute `scripts/setup-tests.sh` which installs Jest, Vitest and Hardhat from the store.

 The following packages must be available in the store for tests:
 - jest